 If you develop a deep cavity or lose a tooth to extraction, crowns and bridges can restore your smile and reduce the risk of complications.
-At Advanced Oral Dynamics, general, cosmetic, and implant specialist Tejas Patel, DDS, and the team use dental restorations, like crowns and bridges, to repair damage and encourage optimal oral health.
+At Dental Excellence of Allentown, general, cosmetic, and implant specialist Tejas Patel, DDS, and the team use dental restorations, like crowns and bridges, to repair damage and encourage optimal oral health.
 To make an appointment, call the office in Allentown, Pennsylvania, or book online today.

 Crowns and bridges are dental restorations.
 They can repair damaged, decaying, or missing permanent teeth, depending on your needs.